Counseling and Psychological Services Center Services Available During the COVID-19 Campus Closure

 Continue with your medication regimen as prescribed.
 Keeping your medication regimen consistent is especially important during periods of high stress.
 Call CPSC immediately if there is a significant change in your functioning or you begin to experience unmanageable side effects.

 Call the CPSC front desk at 801-626-6406 and leave a message regarding any medication-related issues.
 Your call will be returned within 1-2 business days.
-Please be aware that return calls will come from an unidentified number.
+Please be aware that return calls may come from our office phone number or from an unidentified number.
 Be prepared to answer the phone when you are expecting a return call.

 Please be mindful of refilling your prescriptions on time.
 DO NOT LET YOUR MEDICATIONS RUN OUT!
 Before calling to request additional refills, you should check the label on your prescription bottle to see if you have any remaining refills on your current prescription.
 If you don’t have any refills left, you may request additional refills through your pharmacy or by calling CPSC.
 It can take up to 3 business days to process your refill request, so please plan accordingly.